Clive Beddoe

-In 2000, WestJet's founders, Beddoe, Mark Hill, Tim Morgan and Donald Bell were honored as 'The Ernst & Young Entrepreneur of the Year' for Canada and was honored at the international Entrepreneur of the year awards in Monaco.
+In 2000, WestJet's founders, Beddoe, Mark Hill, Tim Morgan and Donald Bell were honored as 'The Ernst & Young Entrepreneur of the Year' for Canada and Beddoe was honored at the international Entrepreneur of the year awards in Monaco.

 He has been awarded honorary degrees from the University of Calgary and the Wilfrid Laurier University.

 On Tuesday, 24 July 2007, Beddoe announced that effective 4 September 2007, he would relinquish his duties as chief executive officer, with then-president Sean Durfy taking the role.

 He is currently on the board for AIMCO, and head of their compensation committee.

 Awards and honours

 Beddoe was inducted to the Order of the Canadian Business Hall of Fame in 2012.
 Beddoe was also inducted into Canada's Aviation Hall of Fame in 2014.

-A WestJet Boeing 787-8 Dreamliner registered C-GUDH has been named after him.
+WestJet's first Boeing 787-9 Dreamliner, registered C-GUDH, has been named after him.